Creative Incubator Grant

 - Complete an application and budget form online prior to the deadline.

-- Grantees must sign an agreement which outlines their responsibilities and the conditions of the grant.
+- Sign an agreement that outlines responsibilities and the conditions of the grant.

-Eligibility: UArts seniors, graduate students, and alumni (who have graduated in the last ten years) are eligible to apply for funding.
-Each year, we award a limited number of grants of up to $10,000.
-Funding begins July 1 and the terms of the grant must be completed within 12 months.
+UArts seniors, graduate students, and alumni (who have graduated in the last ten years) are eligible to apply for funding.
+Each year, a limited number of grants of up to $10,000 are awarded.
+Funding begins July 1 and the terms of the grant must be completed by June 1 of the following year.

 Applications should reflect a clear sense of purpose, benefit, and audience, and demonstrate that the applicant has an ability to complete the project within twelve months.
 A panel of entrepreneurs will review all applications.
-Awards are highly competitive and given to applicants whose proposal demonstrates a strategy to sustain the enterprise beyond the grant.
+Awards are highly competitive and given to applicants whose proposals demonstrate a strategy to sustain the enterprise beyond the grant.

-Proposal Criteria: A panel will review proposals with the following criteria in mind:
+A panel will review applications with the following criteria in mind:

-- The project has the potential to develop innovative applications of technology or media, proposes a novel way of communicating with new audiences, connects new content to traditional audiences, and/or promises social change.
+- The idea suggests an innovative use of the creative skills the applicant has developed.
+It suggests a novel way of communicating with new audiences, connects new content to traditional audiences, and/or promises social change.

-- The proposal presents a strategy that shows how the project might be sustainable or has entrepreneurial potential.
+- The application presents a strategy that shows how the idea might be sustainable or has entrepreneurial potential.

-- The proposal reflects a good sense of the primary market for the idea.
+- The applicant has a good sense of the primary market.

 - The applicant’s experience demonstrates an ability to achieve the goals s/he sets out and to learn from the program.

 - The most important criteria: It is clear that the applicant's commitment to the idea can last despite difficulties.

-Payments: Grants are paid in three equal allotments.
-The first payment within one month of signing the agreement.
-The second payment after the mid-program report has been received, and the final payment upon receipt of all deliverables.
+Grants are paid in three equal allotments.
+The first payment will be within one month of signing the agreement, the second payment after the mid-program report has been received, and the final payment upon receipt of all deliverables.
 (Note: Grantees are responsible for any tax liabilities connected to this grant and should speak with their accountants.)

-Responsibilities: If a proposal is funded, a grantee will be required to:
+If an applicant is funded, a grantee will be required to:

 - Sign an agreement outlining the work promised, the timetable for completing it, and the expressed consent to credit the Corzo Center, the University of the Arts, and Wells Fargo in any public use of the work that results during and from the grant for up to five years.

-- Submit a final written report and video which includes documentation of the work that explains achievements, problems and/or challenges faced, and next steps.
+- Submit a final written report and video which both include documentation of the work that explains achievements, problems and/or challenges faced, and next steps.